 You don’t have to go it alone…

 Whilst a call to a Public Inquiry can be a traumatic experience, it can also be the wake-up call needed to get your house in order.
 This is not a situation that you have to face alone.
-Our dedicated team of transport lawyers at Rothera Sharp have years of experience representing operators at Public Inquiries nationwide.
+Our dedicated team of transport lawyers at Rotheras have years of experience representing operators at Public Inquiries nationwide.